BALI, INDONESIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

 If you are seeing temples in Bali postcards, more probably that temple is the Tanah Lot.
-This temple is the most photographed and most visited temple in the island.
-Tanah Lot which means ‘Land (in the) Sea’ is the home Pura Tanah – an ancient Hindu pilgrimage temple.
-This temple has been built in the 16th century by Dang Hyang Nirartha, one of Bali’s religious figure and a Hindu traveler.
+This temple is the most photographed and most visited temple on the island.
+Tanah Lot which means ‘Land (in the) Sea’ is the home of Pura Tanah – an ancient Hindu pilgrimage temple.
+This temple has been built in the 16th century by Dang Hyang Nirartha, one of Bali’s religious figures and a Hindu traveler.
 The historic temple sits on a rock formation that has been restored when it started to crumble in 1980.
 At present times, the site is the best spot to witness the sunset; however, some find it hard to appreciate it due to the overpopulation of tourists visiting every day.

 Uluwatu Temple, Bali, Indonesia

-Located at 1,000 meters high at Mount Agung’s south-western slopes, this temple is more commonly known as the ‘mother temple’.
+Located 1,000 meters high at Mount Agung’s south-western slopes, this temple is more commonly known as the ‘mother temple’.
 This Besakih is considered to be the holiest and largest temple on the island as it contains about 86 temples and 18 others.
 Three of the said temples are dedicated to the trinity of Hindu; Pura Penetaran Agung for Shiva (the destroyer), Pura Kiduling Kreteg for Brahma (the creator), and Pura Batu Madeg for Vishnu (the preserver).
 A lot of the inner courtyards are reserved for the pilgrims and are not open to the public.

 Goa Gajah which is ‘Elephant Cave’ when translated into English actually doesn’t have any elephants within.
 There are some theories on the origin of the name such as Gajah came from a stone figure of Lord Ganesh found in a cave and this figure is characterized by the head of an elephant; other studies show that it came from the name of Antakunjarapada which means elephant’s border.
 Some things to see in the area are a meeting hall, old stone carvings, a pool with five statues of Hindu angels, rice fields, small streams and arts, and souvenir shops.
-Like any other temples, this site was built for prayers and meditation.
+Like any other temple, this site was built for prayers and meditation.

 Aside from a large number of temples, the place also embraces nature and wildlife resources.
 Remember the movie Eat Pray Love?
 Yes, the one starring Julia Roberts where her character needed to find her true self.
 The movie mostly depicts scenes from the area, specifically in the town of Ubud.
-After seeing the movie, everyone will surely love the calm feeling of living in the urban area.
+After seeing the movie, everyone will surely love the calm feeling of living in an urban area.
 Here are some of the main attractions in the mentioned town of Ubud: